-Located in Lynchburg, Virginia at the foot of the Blue Ridge Mountains, the University of Lynchburg is approximately 180 miles southwest of Washington, D.C., and 120 miles west of Richmond, the state capitol.
+Located in Lynchburg, Virginia, at the foot of the Blue Ridge Mountains, the University of Lynchburg is approximately 180 miles southwest of Washington, D.C., and 120 miles west of Richmond, the state capital.

-Through Vision 2020, Lynchburg’s Strategic Plan, we clearly state our intention to enhance the signature Lynchburg experience that generations of students and alumni hold dear.
+Through Lynchburg’s strategic plan, we clearly state our intention to enhance the signature Lynchburg experience that generations of students and alumni hold dear.
 We will do this by pursuing our primary aspiration to be nationally recognized as the leader for student engagement in the classroom, athletics, and leadership.

-University of Lynchburg faculty are outstanding scholars who are leaders in their disciplines.
+University of Lynchburg faculty are outstanding scholars and leaders in their disciplines.
 Of the 200 full-time faculty members, 77% are tenured or tenure track.
 The student-faculty ratio is 10:1, which allows for personal attention and student-faculty collaborative research.

 Student Body and Profile

 Located on 264 acres, the beautifully landscaped campus is a showplace.
-Facilities include more than 40 buildings, many of Georgian-style architecture.
-The Graduate Health Sciences Building is a short walk from the main campus and houses the Doctor of Physical Therapy and Master of Physician Assistant Medicine programs.
+Facilities include more than 40 buildings, many of Georgian Revival-style architecture.
+The graduate health sciences building is a short walk from the main campus and houses the Doctor of Physical Therapy and Master of PA Medicine programs.

-The intercollegiate athletic program provides opportunities for men and women to compete in NCAA Division III and the Old Dominion Athletic Conference (ODAC) in 21 sports.
-LC has won 177 ODAC titles and produced 242 All-Americans.
-In 2014, LC’s women’s soccer team won the NCAA Division III championship, the first team national championship in the history of the College.
-LC students can also play a variety of intramural and club sports.
+The intercollegiate athletic program provides opportunities for men and women to compete in NCAA Division III and the Old Dominion Athletic Conference (ODAC) in 22 sports.
+Lynchburg has won 204 conference titles and produced 249 All-Americans.
+In 2014, the women’s soccer team won the NCAA Division III championship, the first team national championship in Lynchburg’s history.
+Lynchburg students can also play a variety of intramural and club sports.

-Shellenberger Field, named for Lynchburg’s legendary soccer coach, is state-of-the-art with artificial turf, an eight-lane track, night lighting and a 3,000-spectator capacity stadium.
+Shellenberger Field, named for a legendary Lynchburg soccer coach, is state-of-the-art with artificial turf, an eight-lane track, night lighting, and a 3,000-spectator-capacity stadium.

 Tuition and Fees

-Tuition, fees, and room and board costs for the 2018-2019 school year total $50,330 (assumes a residential student, who selects the base meal-plan and lives in a traditional residence hall.)
+Tuition, fees, and room and board costs for the 2021-22 school year total $45,990 (assumes a residential student, who lives in a traditional residence hall with an unlimited meal plan.)

-At Lynchburg, 100 percent of students receive financial aid, and 70 percent receive an academic award.
-The average financial aid package (scholarships, loans, and work study) totals $22,000.
+At Lynchburg, 100% of traditional, first-year students receive financial aid, and 100% also receive an academic award.
+The average financial aid package (scholarships, loans, and work-study) totals $35,611.

 The University of Lynchburg has acquired a national reputation as an institution that offers quality educational opportunities while building the character and leadership ability of its students.